nasa/osal/docs/OSAL-Configuration-Guide.md

 ```

 Where `<image>.exe` refers to any of the test programs or applications
 that are provided with OSAL.
-This command puts the virual console on
+This command puts the virtual console on
 the same terminal where the QEMU emulator is started.
 The program
 should run automatically after the kernel boots.
 The system may be
 stopped by issuing the "shutdown" command at the shell, or by pressing
 the CTRL+A followed by CTRL+C which terminates QEMU.

-## Generc Linux Platform
+## Generic Linux Platform

 The OSAL can run on many Linux distributions.
 Testing is done with currently
 supported Ubuntu LTS versions (up through 20.04 at the time of the current